bartosiewicz-b/Keyword-Internet-Forum/README.md

 ### Frontend With Angular:

-Download the "Keyword-Angular" folder, in terminal run
+Download the "Keyword-Angular" folder.
+In terminal run
 ```
 $ npm install
 ```